Do you know what a faker or catfish is?

 Here are some basic guidelines:

-- Someone a from third world country (usually Ghana or Lagos, Africa but sometimes, the Philippines) steals photos of a pretty girl, usually a model, from her website (if she has one) or her social media profiles like instagram etc.
+- Someone from third world country (usually Ghana or Lagos, Africa but sometimes, the Philippines) steals photos of a pretty girl, usually a model, from her website (if she has one) or her social media profiles like Instagram, etc.

-- The faker then creates a fake profile on various platforms using a made up name.
-He populates the profile with stolen photos, with watermark cropped off usually.
+- The faker then creates a fake profile on various platforms using a made-up name.
+He populates the profile with stolen photos, with watermark removed.

 - Faker starts randomly messaging older guys, very rarely does the faker go after younger guys because younger guys usually know better.
 Older guys have money, younger guys don’t usually have money.